bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 If you only have a Windows system and do not have a Linux system then I can suggest using a USB based "Live" Linux system such as the ones supplied by Debian, OpenSUSE or most other Linux distributions.
-I personally suggest either the "OpenSUSE Leap KDE Live" for GUI Linux or the "OpenSUSE LEAP Rescue CD" for console only Linux.
+I personally suggest either the "OpenSUSE Leap KDE Live X86_64" for GUI Linux or the "OpenSUSE LEAP Rescue CD X86_64" for console only Linux.
 Both are fairly small images that allow you to easily log in as root and install the required Linux utilities.
 See

 https://en.opensuse.org/SDB:Create_a_Live_USB_stick_using_Windows